fuffr/docs.fuffr.com/02_Getting_Started/01_Get_Fuffr.md

 ## What you need

-To develop Fuffr apps, you need the following test:
+To develop Fuffr apps, you need the following:

 * Basic knowledge of Objective-C and iOS development.
 * A Mac running a recent version of Xcode.